 What are cookies?

-A cookie is a small text file that a website saves on your computer or mobile device when you visit a website.
-It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to keep re-entering them whenever you come back to the website or browse from one page to another.
-To learn more about cookies, please visit aboutcookies.org.
+A cookie is a small text file that a website saves on your browser, computer, or mobile device.
+It enables the website to remember your actions and preferences (such as login, language, font size and other display preferences) over a period of time, so you don’t have to re-enter this information whenever you come back to the website or browse from one page to another.

 What are cookies used for?

 What types of cookies do we use?

 Our Site and Platform may use the following types of cookies:

 - Strictly Necessary Cookies.
 Strictly necessary cookies are necessary for the operation of our Site and/or Platform and cannot be switched off.
 Certain required cookies are set by our third-party vendors and cannot be modified by us.